mihailthebuilder/bright-news-backend/README.md

 - Results - shows the results of the analysis
 - About - self-explanatory

-The same URL is being used across all 3; the state and DOM event interactions decide which page is actually shown.
+The same URL is being used across all 3; the `page` state in `App.js` decides which page to show.
 I did consider using [React Router](https://reactrouter.com/) in order to have the URL appropriate reflect the page.
 The downside was that I would've had to build rules for when someone directly accesses the Results page URL.

 The `Footer` component is reused across the 3 pages in exactly the same shape.
 The header (`NavBar`) component is also reused, but with a twist: when the user goes to the Results or About pages, a smaller search bar will be sent to `NavBar` as a child component.
 This search bar is another instance of the same `SearchBar` component as the one on the Landing page.

 ## Running the Analysis

-## Other
+## Mobile responsive

 # Back-end